 Overlooking the city of Ventura stands an old rugged cross with a history that dates back to the founding of the city itself.
-Only ten years ago, the one acre that the cross is on was developed into the Serra Cross Park, which is part of the larger Grant Park in the city of Ventura.
-This park has become a frequently visited attraction for locals and travelers alike as it is a beautiful place to watch the sunset or just sit and enjoy the beautiful views of the city.
+Only ten years ago, the one-acre that the cross is on was developed into the Serra Cross Park, which is part of the larger Grant Park in the city of Ventura.
+This park has become a frequently visited attraction for locals and travelers alike as it is a beautiful place to watch the sunset or sit and enjoy the beautiful views of the city.
 Here is all the information if you want to check it out.

 - Can book events at the park